top of page

 Khasalus - (k’asa-las) walks tall an paves the way

-He’kwala thmae (hey gwa lath may) - Always giving away
+He’kwala thmae (hey gwala thmae) - Always giving away wealth

 I was raised in the village of Xwemelch’stn (Capilano reserve) part of the Squamish Nation.
 I was born in 1992 and have been an artist my entire life.